apimatic/automation-demo-sdk/README.md

-# Getting Started with APIMATIC Calculator
+# Getting Started with CoinGecko API V3

-## Introduction

-Simple calculator API hosted on APIMATIC

 ## Building

 The generated code uses the Newtonsoft Json.NET NuGet Package.
 If the automatic NuGet package restore is enabled, these dependencies will be installed automatically.
 Therefore, you will need internet access for build.

-* Open the solution (APIMATICCalculator.sln) file.
+* Open the solution (CoinGeckoAPIV3.sln) file.

 Invoke the build process using Ctrl + Shift + B shortcut key or using the Build menu as shown below.